mediafly/extensions-documentation/extensions.md

 Overview
 ========

 Customers often wish to create rich, engaging content that include advanced UI effects, form entry, dynamic content, and more features that extend well beyond the limitations of PowerPoint or PDFs.
-With Mediafly Interactives and the Mediafly Platform, customers can create, release and control these packages.
-This document serves as documentation for how a customer can create an Interactive and what best practices exist in their creation and maintenance.
+With Mediafly Extensions and the Mediafly Platform, customers can create, release and control these packages.
+This document serves as documentation for how a customer can create an Extension and what best practices exist in their creation and maintenance.

 ----------

-## What are Interactives? ##
+## What are Extensions? ##

-Interactives are all the components that make up a static website:
+Extensions are all the components that make up a static website:

 * HTML files
 * JavaScript